FilMarini/bigbanger/README.md

 - Press the Unit button again.
 The LED D5 should turn off.

-- The scale is now calibrated.
+- The scale is now calibrated and you can now connect to it.

 ## Acknowledgements